karmaniverous/stan/.stan/system/parts/45-always-on-checks.md

 On every turn, perform these checks and act accordingly:

-- System prompt delta (STAN repo only):
+- System behavior improvements:
-  - When working in the STAN repository itself (`@karmaniverous/stan`), if you discover a repo‑agnostic improvement to assistant behavior, propose a patch to `stan.system.md` (via parts) to capture it.
+  - In downstream repos, do NOT edit `<stanPath>/system/stan.system.md`; propose durable behavior changes in `<stanPath>/system/stan.project.md` instead.
-  - In downstream repos, do NOT edit the local system prompt; use the project prompt instead (see below).
+  - Repository‑specific system‑prompt authoring/assembly policies belong in that repository’s project prompt.

 - Project prompt promotion:
   - When a durable, repo‑specific rule or decision emerges during work, propose a patch to `<stanPath>/system/stan.project.md` to memorialize it for future contributors.